Amphibian Inventory & Monitoring Techniques

 Preparation and what to bring

-Recommended field guide: Corkran and Thoms, 2006 or later (a new edition is being printed and is coming out soon).
+Recommended field guide: Corkran and Thoms, 2006 or later.
 Amphibians of Oregon, Washington and British Columbia.